isobelbutler/Game/README.md

 };
 ```
 **Solution:**
 This took a good while to realise that I needed to completely restructure and simplify my code rather than have functions nested within each other.
-I first clocked the issue when trying to access the *waterSoil* array and it showing up as empty.
+I first clocked the issue when trying to access the *waterSoil* array and it showed up as empty.
 I couldn't spot any syntax errors and then finally realised that because the code was called upon loading, the array wasn't updating when adding new values.
-I moved the array from it's position outside of the for loop to within the *detectClick* function which fixed the problem of it showing up as empty.
+I moved the array from its position outside of the for loop to within the *detectClick* function which fixed the problem of it showing up as empty.

 However, this opened a whole new can of worms.
-Whilst my array was fixed I realised that for my code to work in it's current format I would have to create a long nested function with lots of conditions:
+Whilst my array was fixed, I realised that for my code to work in its current format I would have to create a long nested function with lots of conditions:
 ```javascript
 for (let i = 0; i < bareSoil.length; i++) {
     bareSoil[i].addEventListener("click", function checkSoilClick(event) {